nirmid/github-top-rated-frontend/README.md

 ### Further steps

+1. Adding filtering options to the tables.
-1. Adding more graphs and insights.
+2. Adding more graphs and insights.
-2. Ability to click on certain repo and see more details about it
+3. Ability to click on certain repo and see more details about it.
-3. Further error
+4. Further error.
-4. Improving UI/UX
+5. Improving UI/UX.